 Her areas of specialty include child welfare, parents’ rights and interdisciplinary practice focusing specifically on law and social work collaboration.
 She has presented on best practices in child welfare and dependency cases, the collateral consequences of child welfare involvement and interdisciplinary collaboration.
 Her recent scholarship includes: Social Work Practice and the Law, co-authored with Dr. Lyn Slater, PhD (Springer Publishing, 2011).

-Dr. Sara Jaffee is a Professor in the Department of Psychology at the University of Pennsylvania, as well as the Director of the Undergraduate Honors Program and Director of Graduate Studies.
+Dr. Sara Jaffee is a Professor in the Department of Psychology at the University of Pennsylvania.
 Dr. Jaffee is a a developmental psychopathologist who conducts research on at-risk families and children.
 She is interested in how stressful environments exacerbate underlying genetic vulnerabilities to affect children’s development, with a special interest in children’s antisocial behavior.
 Her work combines longitudinal, epidemiological methods with genetically-informative research designs to better understand how risk and protective factors operate in children’s development.